luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/new_ibp.md

 The dependent IBP (dIBP) is one extension of the IBP under the stick-breaking representation which allows prior information on the correlation between items (rows) to be included in feature allocation models.
-The model is as
+This correlation (or dependency) is introduced into the model through a covariance matrix
-follow:
+$\bm S$.
+Hence, the model is as follows:

 \begin{align}
 \begin{split}